DDR-1/Text_Generator/README.md

-#Text-Generator
+#Text Generator

-Automatic text generator using RNN at word-level and character-level
+Automatic text generator using RNN at word-level and character-level.